pablodecm/phd_thesis/src/001_abstract.md

 the obtained summary statistics are considerable more effective than those obtained with standard supervised learning methods, when the effect of the nuisance parameters is significant.
-Assuming its scalability to LHC data analysis scenarios, this technique has ground-breaking potential for analyses dominated by systematic uncertainties.
+Assuming its scalability to LHC data scenarios, this technique has ground-breaking potential for analyses dominated by systematic uncertainties.